A blood test isn't a warning, it's proof the exposure already happened. This lesson shows why.

 Why it works.

 Methylammonium bromide (MABr) dissolved in isopropanol.
 One drop on a painted surface.
 If lead is present (Pb²⁺), it reacts in seconds to form CH₃NH₃PbBr₃, a perovskite quantum dot that fluoresces bright green under a 405 nm light.
 No lead, no glow.
-The glow is locked to the painted shape.
-The chemistry is specific to lead.
-The read is in seconds.
+The glow only lands on the painted shape, the chemistry reacts to lead and not much else, and you read it in seconds.
 The full chemistry, one page.

-That means a contractor can clear a room.
-A parent can clear a plate.
-A school can clear a fountain housing.
-Nobody has to wait for a kid to be the test.
+So a contractor can clear a room, a parent can clear a plate, and a school can clear a fountain housing, all without waiting on a kid to be the test.

 Put your own numbers in.

 The prevention-model calculator lets you set your zip, your housing stock, the number of kids you cover, and the per-case cost your county is already paying.
-It returns the dollar number.
-What you would save by deploying kits in advance instead of investigating cases after the fact.
+It returns a dollar figure for what you'd save by putting kits out in advance instead of investigating cases after the fact.

 These are the unit economics.
 The calculator turns them into a county-level number using your housing stock, your kid count, and your historical case rate.
 It is built for school boards, county lead programs, pediatricians, and contractors who buy kits in volume.
 It is also useful if you are a parent trying to decide whether $75 in advance is rational against the alternative.